Doing our Fair Share

 Higher-income countries should pay their fair share of climate finance, reflecting their responsibility for the climate crisis and their ability to pay.
 This aligns with the UNFCCC’s principle of “common but differentiated responsibilities and respective capabilities”, guiding fair and equitable climate action.

-The $100 billion global goal
+The new $300 billion global goal

-The $100 billion global goal
+The new $300 billion global goal

 New Zealand's Fair Share